MicrosoftDocs/bi-shared-docs/docs/analysis-services/instances/encryption-upgrade.md

 "**New Tabular database '%{DatabaseName/}' is not using latest encryption schema.
 Please run RemoveDiscontinuedFeatured command with EnsureProperEncryption option (or restore DB from backup file with the same option) to upgrade to the latest encryption.**"

-To upgrade encryption, either backup the database and then restore with the **EnsureProperEncryption** option enabled by running the following XMLA command in SQL Server Management Studio:
+To upgrade encryption, either back up the database and then restore with the **EnsureProperEncryption** option enabled by running the following XMLA command in SQL Server Management Studio:

 ```xml
 <Batch xmlns="http://schemas.microsoft.com/analysisservices/2003/engine" Transaction="false" xmlns:ddl100_100="http://schemas.microsoft.com/analysisservices/2008/engine/100/100" xmlns:ddl100="http://schemas.microsoft.com/analysisservices/2008/engine/100">